John Henry Newman: Anglican ministry

-In 1826 Newman returned as a tutor to Oriel, and the same year Richard Hurrell Froude, described by Newman as "one of the acutest, cleverest and deepest men" he ever met, was elected fellow there.
+In 1826, Newman returned as a tutor to Oriel, and the same year Richard Hurrell Froude, described by Newman as "one of the acutest, cleverest and deepest men" he ever met, was elected fellow there.
 The two formed a high ideal of the tutorial office as clerical and pastoral rather than secular, which led to tensions in the college.
 Newman assisted Whately in his popular work Elements of Logic (1826, initially for the Encyclopædia Metropolitana), and from him gained a definite idea of the Christian Church as institution: "a Divine appointment, and as a substantive body, independent of the State, and endowed with rights, prerogatives and powers of its own".
 Newman broke with Whately in 1827 on the occasion of the re-election of Robert Peel as Member of Parliament for the university: Newman opposed Peel on personal grounds.
 In 1827 Newman was a preacher at Whitehall.

 Oxford Movement

 In 1828, Newman supported and secured the election of Edward Hawkins as Provost of Oriel over John Keble.
 In the same year Newman was appointed vicar of St Mary's University Church, to which the benefice of Littlemore (to the south of the city of Oxford) was attached, and Pusey was made Regius Professor of Hebrew.

-At this date, though Newman was still nominally associated with the Evangelicals, his views were gradually assuming a higher ecclesiastical tone.
+At this date, although Newman was still nominally associated with the Evangelicals, his views were gradually assuming a higher ecclesiastical tone.
 George Herring considers that the death of his sister Mary in January had a major impact on Newman.
 In the middle part of the year he worked to read the Church Fathers thoroughly.

 While local secretary of the Church Missionary Society, Newman circulated an anonymous letter suggesting a method by which Anglican clergy might practically oust Nonconformists from all control of the society.
 This resulted in his being dismissed from the post on 8 March 1830; and three months later Newman withdrew from the Bible Society, completing his move away from the low church group.
 In 1831–1832, Newman became the "Select Preacher" before the university.
 In 1832 his difference with Hawkins as to the "substantially religious nature" of a college tutorship became acute and prompted his resignation.